This page will feature some informative, unusual and interesting details associated with timepieces.

 The Town Hall is still standing (it is now an Art Gallery) and in 1992 put on the Queensland Heritage Register.
 The mystery of the blank apertures has been answered.

-Located in Nelson this clock tower is claimed to be NZ’s ugliest.
+This clock tower is claimed to be NZ’s worst looking public clock.
 Most refer to it as an appalling edifice, brutalist, inappropriate, a monstrosity!

 The 1906 original structure had a clock tower built for the Nelson Post Office by John Taylor and Co. of England.
 The clock had a similar designed mechanism to London’s Big Ben with four dials and five bells and a 5 metre drop for the weights to operate.
 It was Nelson's signature landmark.